Author and pioneer of children’s television, Joy Whitby has agreed to be Patron of the Treehouse Trust.

 Deputy Director of Learning and Teaching, Sharon Julian, has had a lifelong interest in children and their development.
 Sharon worked in the state education system for many years, becoming deputy head at a local junior school.
 Increasingly disillusioned by the top down approach to education, where children were being expected to achieve goals they were not developmentally ready for, she began to look at alternative models.
 Visits to Sweden and a host of alternative schools, led ultimately to her resignation and involvement in the founding of The Treehouse School.

-Treehouse Trust Chair and Treasurer
+Interim Treehouse Trust Chair

 Treehouse Trust- Secretary